jiwa310/SBHacksX/README.md

 # Accomplishments that we're proud of
 1) Integrated a disqus comment section for each resume
 2) Used FastApi to process the PDFs with Python and send them back to the Next.js app
+3) Used Ruby on Rails to implement feedback system
-3) Learning about various AWS services & integrating Comprehend into our project What we learned
+4) Learning about various AWS services & integrating Comprehend into our project What we learned
 How to use FastAPI, and how to efficiently send post requests from a Next.js app to FastAPI to use Python with Next.js.
 We also learned how to utilize the Amazon Comprehend API and call it when needed for our project.